 Altstadt – Where to stay in Salzburg for first timers

 For first-time visitors, Altstadt, or Old Town, is generally the best place to stay in Salzburg.
-The majority of tourists sites are located in Old Town, on the left bank of the Salzach River and is considered the best area to stay in Salzburg Austria.
-If you’ve come to Salzburg to explore the Mozart history, you’ll be spending a lot of time in Altstadt.
+The majority of tourist sites are located in Old Town, on the left bank of the Salzach River which is considered the best area to stay in Salzburg Austria.

 Where to stay in Salzburg old town